Pedro López (serial killer): Imprisonment and release

 López served his prison sentence at the Garcia Moreno prison near Quito.
 He was frequently subject to knife attacks by fellow inmates, leading to increased security for him.
 Throughout the early 1990s, López was often interviewed by journalists and usually made contradictory statements about the murders.
-López bragged about the rush he felt when strangling the victims, but at other times, he claimed that he was only an accomplice to the actual perpetrator, a man named Jorge Patiño, claiming that he only helped Patiño bury the bodies after being raped by Patiño, and that he eventually murdered Patiño with a knife in Durán.
+López bragged about the rush he felt when strangling the victims, but at other times, he claimed that he was only an accomplice to the actual perpetrator, a man named Jorge Patiño.
+Regarding the latter claim, López stated that he only helped Patiño bury the bodies after being raped by Patiño, and that he eventually murdered Patiño with a knife in Durán.

 His projected release date was controversial, with numerous lawyers petitioning an extension of his sentence or additional convictions.
 He was released from prison two years early, on 31 August 1994.
 In an interview shortly before his release, López described himself as "the man of the century" and said he was being released for "good behavior".
-López was transported from Quito to Ibarra, where a judge ordered had ordered for his deportation.
+López was transported from Quito to Ibarra, where a judge had ordered for his deportation.
 Members of the press and the public were present at the court, with López shaking hands with several people on the way.
 After the deportation order was read, police seized López and took him to a different vehicle for transport to the Colombian border, driving around for five hours until nightfall to lose any potential pursuers, as the families of his victims had placed several bounties on López, the highest being $25,000.